mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 - **Result**: Grew TinyPilot's revenue by XX% to $812k
 - **Grade**: B

-I knew that $1M was an aggressive goal, and I'm still impressed how close we came.
-Revenue is a vanity metric, especially given that profit was negative, but to suspend rigor for a moment, not a lot of bootstrapped businesses reach $812k in annual revenue.
+I always knew that $1M was an aggressive goal.
+We fell short, but I'm still impressed how close we came.

 ### Manage TinyPilot on 20 hours per week